Woosmap/woosmap-baidu-locator/README.md

 ## Deployment
-each time tou Push to Master Branch, the app is built and deployer under [https://demo.woosmap.com/baidu/](https://demo.woosmap.com/baidu/)
+each time you Push to Master Branch, the app is built and deployed under [https://demo.woosmap.com/baidu/](https://demo.woosmap.com/baidu/)